byteark/byteark-player-react-hide-controls-example/README.md

 - Hide header bar when title are not included in the source
 - Disable double click to open the full screen
 - Add ended event function
+- Extra content component will display when player fired ended event

 ## Read more